cedadev/jasmin-workshop/exercises/ex08/README.md

 ### Answers to questions

-> 1. Is it possible to run a serial Fortran code that was compiled on a different system?
+1. Is it possible to run a serial Fortran code that was compiled on a different system?
 Recompiling a code to run on JASMIN is recommended

-> 1. What are the SLURM partitions to use for serial Fortran code?

-test, short-serial and long-serial
+1. What are the SLURM partitions to use for serial Fortran code? test, short-serial and long-serial

-> 1. Why my Fortran code is running slow?
+1. Why my Fortran code is running slow?
 This could indicate that the job requires more resources than the allocated resources.

-> 1. Can I use GNU compiler available via `module av gcc`?
+1. Can I use GNU compiler available via `module avail gnu`?

-tba